bebsimax/Salci/README.md

 #### ---CURRENTLY UNDER DEVELOPMENT---

 ## General Info
-Salci will be a desktop app useful during learing physics.
+Salci will be a desktop app useful during learing.
 It will provide chapters with different excercises.
 Excercises will not be fixed, the entry data will be random.
 Some excercises will have charts.